OctopusDeploy/OctoProduct/chapter5/index.md

 ## Issue tracking

 Often source code commits are made to resolve an issue documented in a dedicated issue tracker.
 These issues provide a space for bugs to be described, discussed and tracked.
-Each issue can be referenced by a unique identifier.
+Each issue is referenced by a unique identifier.

 Capturing the issue IDs that relate to changes in a package version, and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.